Ian729/MarkusScript/README.md

 Done~~2.
 Add automation(cron or other automation tool)~~

 ## Some thoughts:
-I think the best way to automate this script is rent a server and have a cron task to automate it.
+I think the best way to automate this script is to rent a server and have a cron task to automate it.
 To learn more about cron, `man cron`